gritzko/swarm-ron-docs/README.md

 Technically, Swarm is based on a partially-ordered log of immutable operations.
 Every Swarm event/operation is stamped with a globally unique identifier.
 A Swarm id is a 128-bit hybrid timestamp citing the event's time and origin, very much like UUID v1.
-Later on, that Swarm id is reused to reference any event or entity in the system.
+Those Swarm ids are used to reference any event or entity in the system.
 Swarm explicitly versions all the data, so every version is referenced by its Swarm id too (in the local context).
 Essentially, Swarm ids solve two problems: naming things and cache invalidation.

-In academic terms, Swarm is a [reliable causal broadcast][opbased] and some [replicated data types][rdt] on top of that.
+In academic terms, Swarm is a [reliable causal broadcast][opbased] with [replicated data types][rdt] on the top.

-The Swarm's distinctive features and imagined novel use cases can be broadly divided into three classes:
+The Swarm's projected use cases can be broadly divided into three classes:

 1. asynchronous incremental change propagation allows for collaborative and real-time apps,
 2. data caching and offline writability allows for autonomous client-side replicas (mobile, IoT),